Safest Teeth Whiteners

 As people age, it is normal for their teeth to darken or become spotty.
-This may result from various factors that develop over time, including:
+This may result from various factors, such as surface staining and darkening dentin.

 There are various ways to remove brown stains on teeth.

-At-home whitening products and treatments can help to remove surface stains on the teeth.
-But, it is essential to know that not all tooth discolorations respond to whitening treatments.
-Before you invest, speak with your dentist.
+At-home teeth whitening products and treatments can help remove surface stains.
+Remember that not all tooth discolorations respond to whitening treatments.
+Speak with your dentist before investing in them.

 At-home whitening treatments include: